← Back to IAMAW Governance Hub

 Why District 142 Is the Key Financial Layer for National Airlines and CommuteAir

-Public records put both carriers inside the IAM airline structure that runs through District 142.
-The NMB certified IAM for CommuteAir flight attendants in 2008 and for National Airlines flight attendants in 2022.
-District 142’s current National Airlines page identifies National Airlines as a represented flight-attendant carrier, lists General Chair Jesse Wilson, and hosts the current National Airlines Flight Attendant collective bargaining agreement.
+Public records place both carriers inside the IAM airline structure that runs through District Lodge 142.
+NMB records show IAM certification for CommuteAir flight attendants in 2008 and for National Airlines flight attendants in 2022.
+District 142’s public National Airlines page identifies National as a represented flight-attendant carrier and links the current National Airlines agreement.

-That district-centered structure matters because it is where the most useful public operational and financial signals converge.
-For National Airlines, District 142 is the clearest public administrative and bargaining layer.
-For CommuteAir, District 142 still matters, but the public trail extends one step further because a separate local-lodge LM-3 is also visible.
+That matters because District 142 is where the clearest financial and representational signals converge.
+For National Airlines, District 142 is the clearest public bargaining and administrative layer.
+For CommuteAir, District 142 still matters, but the public trail extends one step further because a separate local-lodge filing can also be verified.

 National Airlines Dues Checkoff